 I see, in recent events, the makings of a New Axis, formed on Russia, Iran, and China.
 The New Axis, if unchallenged, would be able to isolate and extort the United States.
 The stark alternatives will be a rerun of World War II or de facto surrender by the United States.

-This gloomy scenario, it seems to me, is the inevitable– and foreseeable — denouement of Obama’s foreign and defense policies.
-The evidence is there in his calculated fecklessness in the Middle East, and in his dealings with Russia and China.
+This gloomy scenario, it seems to me, is the inevitable — and foreseeable — dénouement of Obama’s foreign and defense policies, which seem calculated to encourage Russian and Chinese expansionism.
+The evidence is there in Obama’s calculated fecklessness in the Middle East, and in his dealings with Russia and China.

 As one commentator puts it: